COLUMNColumn

 Admission Free admission

-10. Hoi An’s hidden gem!
-Relax in a resort mood at An Bang Beach
+10. A hidden gem in Hoi An!
+Relax and enjoy a resort vibe at An Bang Beach

-The climate is warm year-round, but especially from March to September the sea is blue and clear, the air is fresh with little rain, and you can enjoy morning beach walks and evening sunsets.
+The climate is warm year-round, but from March to September the sea is especially blue and clear, the air is fresh with little rain, and you can enjoy early-morning beach walks and sunsets in the evening.

-An Bang Beach was originally a place where locals came to swim, so its pure, natural beauty remains intact.
+An Bang Beach was originally where locals came to bathe, so its pure, natural beauty has been preserved.
 Visiting here, you can soothe everyday fatigue in the fresh, tranquil air.

-After a dip, be sure to try Hoi An’s specialties.
-There are fresh seafood dishes such as banh xeo, banh canh ca, shrimp, crab, squid, and shellfish, averaging 50,000–150,000 VND per dish—more affordable than Da Nang.
-Beachfront restaurants also serve traditional Vietnamese and Western cuisine.
+After a dip in the water, be sure to try Hoi An’s specialties.
+There’s a wide selection of fresh seafood such as bánh xèo, bánh canh cá, shrimp, crab, squid, and shellfish, with dishes averaging 50,000–150,000 VND each—more affordable than Da Nang.
+Beachfront restaurants also serve traditional Vietnamese and Western dishes.

-There are also many beautiful hotels and luxury resorts around the beach; if you stay here, you can watch the sunrise every morning in the fresh air.
+There are also many beautiful hotels and luxury resorts around the beach; stay here and you can watch the sunrise every morning in the fresh air.

 【Best time to visit】